 The MIFF Premiere Fund provides minority co-financing to new Australian quality theatrical films (narrative-drama and documentaries) that then world premiere at MIFF.
 The Fund deepens MIFF’s relationship with filmmaking talent and builds a pipeline of quality Australian content for the festival.

-Under the charge of MIFF Chair Teresa Zolnierkiewicz, the MIFF Premiere Fund Executive Producer is Mark Woods, former CEO of the Irish Film Board and Ausfilm and Showtime Australia Head of Content Investment & International Acquisitions.
-Prior to MIFF, Woods co-invested in and/or Executive Produced many quality productions, including Rabbit Proof Fence, Japanese Story, Somersault, Breakfast on Pluto, Cannes Palme d’Or winner The Wind that Shakes the Barley, and the Oscar-winning Six Shooter.
+The MIFF Premiere Fund Executive Producer is Mark Woods, a former CEO of both Screen Ireland and Ausfilm as well as having served as Head of Content Investment & International Acquisitions at Showtime Australia.
+Prior to MIFF, Woods co-invested in and/or Executive Produced many quality productions, including Rabbit Proof Fence, Cannes selected Japanese Story, Somersault, Golden Globe-nominated, Breakfast on Pluto, Cannes Palme d’Or winner The Wind that Shakes the Barley, and the Oscar-winning Six Shooter.

 More detailed information about the Fund for film practitioners is at miffpremierefund.com.

-Entering its second decade, the Premiere Fund has a proud history of assisting the telling of a diverse range of stories from a diverse range of talent and voices.
+Now in its second decade, the Premiere Fund has a proud history of assisting the telling of a diverse range of stories from a diverse range of talent and voices; view the Premiere Fund highlights clip here.

 Of the 70 films co-financed thus far by the Premiere Fund:

-- 44% included youth themes (including Paper Planes);
+- 42% included youth themes (including Paper Planesand H is for Happiness);

 - 45% involved regional themes and/or regional shoots